AaronLeder/ansible/es_deploy_dev/README.md

    1. Download Elastic Agent for your version of the Stack
    2. Place the `elastic-agent-<version>.tar.gz` file in the `packages` directory
 7. Run `ansible-playbook main.yml -i inventory.yml --ask-vault-pass` to deploy all configured node types

+This playbook makes some low-level assumptions;
+Debian: You are using `nftables` and assumes the existence of the inet filter input table/chain setup. roles > haproxy > tasks > main
 =======
 # Ansible Elastic Stack (from Connor)
 To prepare for deployment: